Oliver Schiffmann, MEng

 In Review

 • O. Schiffmann, J. Gopsill, and B. Hicks.
 “A Performance Comparison Between Annealing and Gate-based Methods for Combinatorial Optimisation”.
-Working Draft.
-2024
+In: Design Science (2024).
+In Review

 If you’re interested in any of my work, please get in touch.